CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   The translation engine may be configured to continue even if an invalid value is encountered.
 This behavior is usefull to get a complete report of invalid values.
--   Progress is reported every "logFrequency" lines.
+-   Progress is reported every “logFrequency” lines.
 This is a configuration variable defaulting to 500.

 ### Helper Functions Specifications